Psalm 74: Judaism

-Christian churches
+Christianity

 In the Church of England's Book of Common Prayer, this psalm is appointed to be read on the evening of the fourteenth day of the month.

 Musical settings

 Heinrich Schütz set Psalm 74 in a metred version in German, "Dennoch hat Israel zum Trost", SWV 171, as part of the Becker Psalter, first published in 1628.

 In his 1708 cantata Gott ist mein König, BWV 71, Bach used three verses from the psalm.

 Pavel Chesnokov composed "Salvation is Created" as a choral work in 1912, the fifth in his Ten Communion Hymns, scored for six voices (SATTBB), as a communion hymn based on verse 12 in Russian and on a synodal Kievan chant melody.

 Max Drischner composed a setting of verse 16, added to Psalm 4: 7, 9, as the final movement of his Tübinger Psalmen for voice, violin and organ, or choir, melody instrument and keyboard instrument, in 1948.
 Stefans Grové set the psalm for mezzo-soprano, flute and harp in 1974.

 Ernani Aguiar composed a choral setting in Latin, Salmo 74, in 2001.